vijaybharatigate6/ReadmeDemo/README.md

 ### Before we get started buildling with flask we need to setup our development environment.

 1. Install Python
-2. Install virtualenv
-3. Install virtualenvwrapper or virtualenvwrapper-win
-4. Create a virtual environment
-5. Install flask
+2. Install flask
-6. Run our flask project
+3. Run our flask project

 ### 1. Install Python